connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ## NEW THINGS POSSIBLE WITH SHORTCODES

 All of this *just* to sneak Icons into text?
 Yes!
 Since Icons are now represented just by text via Shortcodes, any thing that uses ASCII can use Icons!
 You can send Icon data over serial, WiFi, or pass Icons to any function that takes text, such as scrolling functions!
-It's much nicer to write:
+It's also much nicer to write:

 	pix.print( "WE [:HEART:] YOU!" );